hotwired-laravel/turbo-laravel/README.md

     ->view('comments._comment', ['comment' => $comment]);
 ```

-There are 5 _actions_ in Turbo Streams.
+There are 7 _actions_ in Turbo Streams.
 They are:

-* `append` & `prepend`: to add the elements in the target element after the existing contents or before, respectively
+* `append` & `prepend`: to add the elements in the target element at the top or at the bottom of its contents, respectively
+* `before` & `after`: to add the elements next to the target element before or after, respectively
 * `replace`: will replace the existing element entirely with the contents of the `template` tag in the Turbo Stream
 * `update`: will keep the target and only replace the contents of it with the contents of the `template` tag in the Turbo Stream
 * `remove`: will remove the element.
 This one doesn't need a `<template>` tag.
 It accepts either an instance of a Model or the DOM ID of the element to be removed as a string.